antmicro/rowhammer-tester/doc/playbook.md

 ### EvenRowGenerator

 Generates a list of even numbered rows.
-Uses the row mapping specified by {ref}`payload generator class` used.
+Uses the row mapping specified by the {ref}`payload generator class` used.
 Two configuration parameters are needed for EvenRowGenerator:

 - `nr_rows` - number of rows to be generated
 - `max_row` - maximal number to be used.
 The chosen numbers will be *modulo max_row*